Siftah/get_iplayer/installation.md

 <a name="linux-manual-perl-local"></a>
 ##### Local Module Library

-All the optional Perl modules utilised by get_iplayer may not be available via the package manager for your system.
-It is generally unwise to employ superuser access to force additional modules into your system Perl installation.
-As an alternative, you can create a local library with the Perl [local::lib](http://search.cpan.org/~ether/local-lib) module.
-Your local Perl library will contain just the additional Perl modules you need.
-There are several ways to accomplish this, but a fairly simple method is described here.
-The instructions below are taken from:
+All the Perl modules utilised by get_iplayer may not be available via the package manager for your system.
+It is generally unwise to employ superuser access to force additional modules into your system's Perl installation.
+As an alternative, you can create a local module library with [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus/) and the Perl [local::lib](http://search.cpan.org/~ether/local-lib) module.
+Your local library will contain just the additional Perl modules you need.
+The instructions below are derived from:

 <http://stackoverflow.com/questions/2980297/how-can-i-use-cpan-as-a-non-root-user>

-Install [cpanminus](http://search.cpan.org/~miyagawa/App-cpanminus/) and set up Perl local library:
+To install cpanminus and local::lib and set up your local library in ~/perl5:

 ```
 $ wget -O- "http://cpanmin.us" | perl - -l ~/perl5 App::cpanminus local::lib